Read time: 10 minutes

 - Block NADPH

 These are two mechanisms of direct 5-alpha reductase inhibition – or for the lay person – reducing 5-alpha reductase by stopping it from forming.
-And while it’s still up for debate, the hair loss drugs Finasteride and Dutasteride – two 5-alpha reductase inhibitors – appear to work in this way.
+The hair loss drugs Finasteride and Dutasteride – two 5-alpha reductase inhibitors – appear to work in this way.

 Mechanism 1: Compete With NADPH